You can apply for the scheme if you are:

-- A GP who has previously worked in the NHS but been out of NHS general practice for more than two years and wish to return to work in England.
-This is made up of:
+- A GP who has previously worked in the NHS but been out of NHS general practice for more than two years and wishes to return to work in England.
+You would take the refresher route through the scheme.

-(i) the assessment review route, which includes a career review interview, multiple choice questionnaire, simulated surgery and a placement in a GP surgery / work-based assessments.
+- An assessment review: This includes a career review interview, multiple choice questionnaire, simulated surgery and a placement in a GP surgery with work-based assessments.

-(ii) a new streamlined route which may speed up the process has been introduced for GPs with previous UK experience, and who have been working in a similar role overseas.
-The portfolio route allows applicants to supply a portfolio of documents that demonstrates their skills have been maintained whilst overseas and to complete the majority of their assessments while still overseas and are currently still working in this role.
+- The portfolio route: This route allows doctors to supply a portfolio of documents that demonstrates their skills have been maintained while overseas and to complete the majority of their assessments while still overseas and are currently still working in this role.
 For more information about this route and applying, please see the RCGP website.
 This option is instead of the assessment review.
 There is a short one month placement and report.

-medically qualified and have completed formal training as a general practitioner in the UK (CCT), approved EU qualification or hold a Certificate of Eligibility for GP Registration (CEGPR)
+- medically qualified and have completed formal training as a general practitioner in the UK (CCT or JCPTGP), approved EU qualification or hold a Certificate of Eligibility for GP Registration (CEGPR)